temporalio/documentation/docs/use-cases-distributed-transactions.md

 - Handling consumer's subscriptions, installment payments, and communications in a reliable and timely manner.
 - Integrating with multiple payment systems and shopping platform backends.
-- Detecting suspicious and fraudulent activities.
+- Detecting suspicious and fraudulent Activities.

 Similar to [microservices orchestration](/docs/use-cases-orchestration), such workflows need a way to deliver the transactional **consistency**&mdash;but across multiple third-party vendors.
 Each of these third-party systems has a potential for failure, delays, or intermittent availability issues.
 Despite the challenges, the entire process represents a long-running transaction that needs to eventually complete in a predictable way.